 Patents are particularly common in life sciences, semiconductors, and software industries.

 A patent gives a product developer a monopoly market position for several years.
-Critical to profitability, product renewal and growth, patents allow a manufacturer to recoup its R&D, production- and sales investments to bring a new product to market.
+Patents are critical to profitability, product renewal and growth.
+In addition, patents allow a manufacturer to recoup its R&D, production- and sales investments to bring a new product to market.

-Once the patent expires, competitors are free to enter the market with what are known as generic products.
-This can cause a severe and immediate drop in market share and revenues of the branded product.
+Once the patent expires, competitors are free to enter the market with, what are known as, generic products.
+Consequently, this can cause a severe and immediate drop in the market share and revenues of the branded product.
 In the life sciences industry this is known as the ‘patent cliff’.